ppy/osu-wiki/wiki/Tournaments/OMIC/2019_4K/en.md

     - 49 - 56: Low Seed
     - Players who get the Top Seed will immediately enter the Group Distribution Stage, without having to go to the Round of 56 first.
 - **Round of 56**
-  - In this round, there will be 8 groups where each group contains **2 high seed, 2 medium seed, and 1 low seed**.
+  - In this round, there will be 8 groups with **2 high seed, 2 medium seed, and 1 low seed** in each group.
   - The players who will qualify for the next round are the players who are in the top **2 positions** in each group.
   - In the Round of 56 there will be **7 mappools (with 1 Tiebreaker)**.
   - Each player collects points by reaching **positions 1 to 3**.